-came before us on a recommendation This matter discipline (six-month suspension) filed by the District VC Ethics Committee ("DEC VC").
-Three separate complaints charged respondent with violating RPC 1.1(a) (gross neglect), RPC 1.3 (lack of diligence), RPC 1.4, presumably (b) (failure to keep a client reasonably informed about the status of a matter and to promptly comply with reasonable requests for information); RPC 1.5, presumably (b) (failure to provide a client with a writing setting forth the basis or rate of the fee), RPC 1.7, presumably (conflict of interest - representing a client where the representation is directly adverse to another client); RPC 1.9, presumably (a) (representing a client in the same substantially related matter in which the client's interests are materially adverse to a former client, without obtaining the former client's informed written consent), and (RPC 8.4(c) (conduct involving dishonesty, fraud, deceit or misrepresentation).
+came before a recommendation for This matter us on discipline (six-month suspension) filed by the District VC Ethics Committee ("DEC VC").
+Three separate complaints charged respondent with violating RPC 1.1(a) (gross neglect), RPC 1.3 (lack of diligence), RPC 1.4, presumably (b) (failure to keep a client reasonably informed about the status of a matter and to promptly comply with reasonable requests for information); RPC 1.5, presumably (b) (failure to provide a client with a writing setting forth the basis or rate of the fee), RPC 1.7, presumably (a) (conflict of interest - representing a client where the representation is directly adverse to another client); RPC 1.9, presumably (a) (representing a client in the same or а substantially related matter in which the client's interests are materially adverse to a former client, without obtaining the former client's informed written consent), and (RPC 8.4(c) (conduct involving dishonesty, fraud, deceit or misrepresentation).